 An old trick is to scrape your nails along a bar of soap before you start, so there’s no room underneath for dirt.
 Use the nailbrush after your session and nails should be back to normal.

 But if those black-rimmed nails stubbornly remain, make a paste of lemon juice and baking soda and apply with the nailbrush or an old toothbrush, for sparkling-clean nails.

 Your guide to nail health

 Apply a protective cream before you start work to protect your hands and make cleaning them easier.

-Sapooni TLC Rescue Balm (60g, £7) is packed with naturally hydrating ingredients including wheatgerm and hempseed oils, shea and mango butters, together with healing arnica and calendula.
+Sapooni TLC Barrier Balm (60g, £7) is packed with naturally hydrating ingredients including wheatgerm and hempseed oils, shea and mango butters, together with healing arnica and calendula.
 Olive wax protects the skin from irritants and damage.
 Apply beforehand and once you’ve packed your tools away.

 Sting in the Tail Gardener’s Barrier Cream (125g, £9.99) is a blend of essential oils, aloe vera and vitamin E, which penetrates skin to protect from ingrained dirt.
 Apply a second layer after washing, to soothe your skin.

 If you’ve just wandered round with a watering-can, or deadheaded a few shrubs and your hands aren’t really dirty, just use your usual soap or handwash.

 For extra cleaning power, sprinkle a teaspoon of sugar onto wet hands, and massage in while you wash them as normal.